The amount of alcohol in your drink is determined by the concentration of alcohol in the product you choose and the size of your drink.

 Because of the differences in strength, lower ABV drinks are often served in larger sizes than higher ABV drinks.
 For example, servings of beer are sometimes bigger than servings of wine, and distilled spirits are served in even smaller sizes and often mixed with other liquids.

-To calculate how much alcohol is in your drink, multiply the ABV by size of the pour, and the result is the volume of pure alcohol in your drink.
+To calculate how much alcohol is in your drink, multiply the ABV by size of the drink, and the result is the volume of pure alcohol in your drink.

 In some countries, there is an official “standard” size for drinks.
 This standard is often used to:

-In many countries where there are drinking guidelines, 10g of ethanol is considered to be a drink or unit.
+In many countries, 10g of ethanol is considered to be a drink or unit.
 However, in the United States, for instance, a standard drink contains 14g of ethanol, while a U.K. standard unit contains 8g of ethanol.